Sparen/DanmakufuObfuscator/README.md

 # Aims
 ---Full removal of all comments [Status: DONE]						<br>
----Replacement of all instances of new lines with single spaces  [Status: PROGRESS]		<br>
+---Replacement of all instances of new lines with single spaces  [Status: DONE]		<br>
----Full removal of all instances of tabs and extra whitespace [Status: PROGRESS]		<br>
+---Full removal of all instances of tabs and extra whitespace [Status: DONE]		<br>
+---Newlines maintained in all cases where they are required [Status: PROGRESS]		<br>
 ---Replacement of all local variables with hexadecimal [Status: TODO]			<br>

 # Notes